-Volkswagen Commercial Vehicles (VWN) is seriously considering an electric version of the second-generation Amarok truck, stated Lars Krause, VWN board member, during a media briefing in Wolfsberg, Germany, according to an Autocar report dated April 25, 2022.
-Krause gave away some essential details about the VW Amarok electric during the announcement of the second-generation gas-powered Amarok.
+Volkswagen Commercial Vehicles (VWN) is seriously considering an electric version of the second-generation Amarok truck, stated Lars Krause, VWN board member, during a media briefing in Wolfsburg, Germany, according to an Autocar report dated April 25, 2022.
+Krause gave away some essential details about the VW Amarok electric during the announcement of the second-generation gasoline-powered Amarok.

-There’s no official confirmation of the project, but VW could aim to grab a share of the vast segment in North America with an electric VW truck.
-As per a report from Motor Intelligence, trucks accounted for 79.1 percent of sales for the whole U.S. auto industry in Q1 2022, up from 77.1 percent from the same period in 2021.
-This is a segment VW of North America does not currently participate in.
+There’s no official confirmation of the project, but VW could aim to grab a share of the vast segment globally with an electric VW truck.
+Here’s our preview of the VW Amarok Electric.

 Unlikely to use the MEB platform